What Does it Take to Be a Physical Therapist Assistant?

 - Physical Therapy Technician (Physical Therapy Tech)

 In 2016, there was an estimated number of 88,300 jobs in the United States for Physical Therapist Assistant.
 New jobs are being produced at a rate of 31.1% which is above the national average.
 The Bureau of Labor Statistics predicts 27,500 new jobs for Physical Therapist Assistant by 2026.
-The BLS estimates 14,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,700 job openings in this field each year.

 The states with the most job growth for Physical Therapist Assistant are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or District of Columbia.
 These states have the worst job growth for this type of profession.